kwaldenphd/python-anaconda/lab-procedure.md

 6. You have just successfully written your first Python program.
 What just happened?

-7. When you execute the program, the IDE runs the command through the Python interpreter, this is another program that reads though the Python code that you just wrote and determines what each piece of code means and then executes the code (or runs it).
+7. When you execute the program, the IDE runs the command through the Python interpreter, this is another program that reads through the Python code that you just wrote and determines what each piece of code means and then executes the code (or runs it).

 8. In this example, the Python interpreter recognizes the word print as a Python function.
 This function allows you to “print” to the screen or send output to the computer screen.